 When a parent informs the head teacher of their intention to electively home educate their child, the school will convene and coordinate a meeting between the LA, relevant school staff, parents and all key professionals currently working with the child and family.
 In accordance with LBTH Policy this meeting must occur before any final decision is made by the parents, to ensure that the best interests of the child have been taken fully into account and carefully considered.
-The occurrence SAFEGUARDING AND CHILD PROTECTION POLICY | PAGE 13 of 47 of this meeting is especially important when the children have known vulnerabilities including Children known to a Social Worker and SEND children.
+The occurrence of this meeting is especially important when the children have known vulnerabilities including Children known to a Social Worker and SEND children.